'The Importance of Informal Adult Education and Reconciliation' by Duncan Morrow and Derick Wilson

 The following chapter has been contributed by the authors Duncan Morrow and Derick Wilson with the permission of the publishers.
 Duncan Morrow is a lecturer in Politics at the University of Ulster, and Derick Wilson is a Senior Lecturer in Community Relations at the University of Ulster.
 The views expressed in this chapter do not necessarily reflect the views of the members of the CAIN Project.
 The CAIN Project would welcome other material which meets our guidelines for contributions.

-The chapter will also be available as a downloadable document which can saved and opened in 'Word'.
+The chapter will also be available as a downloadable <!a href="chapter4.rtf">document which can saved and opened in 'Word'.

 The chapter is from the resource package:

 WAYS OUT OF CONFLICT: Resources for Community Relations Work

 Copies of 'Ways Out of Conflict' are available at a cost of £20.00 pounds plus £2.50 pounds per copy for postage and packing.

 This chapter is copyright Duncan Morrow and Derick Wilson 1997 and is included on the CAIN site by permission of the publisher.
 You may not edit, adapt, or redistribute changed versions of this for other than your personal use without the express written permission of Corrymeela Press.
 Redistribution for commercial purposes is not permitted.

 THE IMPORTANCE OF INFORMAL ADULT EDUCATION AND RECONCILIATION